NagarajS0/Word-Bank-Readme/README.md

       npm start

 Open http://localhost:3000/ on browser.
 If you dont get it after opening refresh it once.
-Let anyone from the mentoring team know, if you are facing any troubles.
+Let anyone from the mentoring team know,if you are facing any troubles.